MD Reviews Sound Therapy Tinnitus Options

 When used as part of a formal sound therapy program (like tinnitus retraining therapy), clinicians generally instruct their patients to use their tinnitus masking sounds for at least 2 hours a day.

-Incorporating tinnitus sound therapy into daily routines, such as during work, relaxation, or sleep, can help make it a habitual part of daily life.
+Incorporating tinnitus sound therapy into daily routines can help make it a habitual part of daily life.
 Using tinnitus sound therapy is particularly important at night, when it’s quiet.

 Can hearing aids help tinnitus?